pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

-4. Finally, for each variant of the function we need (functional, out-of-place, inplace), we extend one last time to provide the correct implementation of `set_output`.
+4. Finally, for each variant of the function we need (functional, out-of-place, inplace), we extend one last time to provide the correct override implementation of `set_output`.

-5. In the final kernel function we register for operators, we construct one of these classes, call its impl method, and then finally return the output tensor in an appropriate way.
+5. In the final kernel function we register for operators, we construct one of these classes, call its meta and impl methods, and then finally return the output tensor in an appropriate way.
 These functions also take care of other boilerplate operation, such as setting up device guards, version counter bumps, etc.

 The boilerplate here is written very carefully for performance: